snu-sf/promising-arm/README.md

 ### Model

 - `lib` and `src/lib` contains libraries not necessarily related to relaxed-memory concurrency.

 - `src/lib/Lang.v`: Definition of assembly-like language and its interpretation

-- `src/promising/Promising.v`: Definition of Global-Promising
+- `src/promising/Promising.v`: Definition of Promising-ARM/RISC-V without
+  certification (corresponding to the rules on Figure 3)

 - `src/axiomatic/Axiomatic.v`: Definition of Axiomatic

 - `src/lcertify`: Thread-local certification

-- `src/certify`: Certification with ARMv8 store exclusives (Extended certification)

 ### Results

-- The optimisation for exhaustive exploration is sound.
-Or equivalently, for every Promising trace, there exists a trace with the same final state, which can be split into a sequence of promise transitions followed by only non-promise transitions.
+- Theorem 6.1: Equivalence between Promising-ARM/RISC-V and Axiomatic
+  + Theorem `axiomatic_to_promising` in `src/axiomatic/AtoP.v`:
+    Axiomatic refines Promising-ARM/RISC-V without certification.
-  See Theorem `promising_to_promising_pf` in `src/promising/PtoPF.v`.
+  + Theorem `promising_to_axiomatic` in `src/axiomatic/PFtoA.v`:

-- Optimised Global-Promising refines Axiomatic.
+    Promising-ARM/RISC-V without certification refines Axiomatic.
-  See Theorem `promising_pf_to_axiomatic` in `src/axiomatic/PFtoA.v`.
-  The proof consists of:

-    + `PFtoA1.v`: construction of axiomatic execution from promising execution
+    * `PFtoA1.v`: construction of axiomatic execution from promising execution
-    + `PFtoA2.v`, `PFtoA3.v`: definitions and lemmas for main proof
+    * `PFtoA2.v`, `PFtoA3.v`: definitions and lemmas for main proof
-    + `PFtoA4*.v`: proof for validity of constructed axiomatic execution
+    * `PFtoA4*.v`: proof for validity of constructed axiomatic execution
       * `PFtoA4SL.v`: simulation between promising and axiomatic execution
       * `PFtoA4OBR.v`, `PFtoA4OBW.v`, `PFtoA4FR.v`: proof for "external" axiom
       * `PFtoA4Atomic.v`: proof for "atomic" axiom

-- Axiomatic refines Global-Promising.
-  See Theorem `axiomatic_to_promising` in `src/axiomatic/AtoP.v`.

-- Global-Promising refines Promising.
+  + Since Promising-ARM/RISC-V without certification is equivalent to Promising-ARM/RISC-V by Theorem 6.2, Promising-ARM/RISC-V is equivalent to
+    Axiomatic.

+- Theorem 6.2: Equivalence between Promising-ARM/RISC-V and Promising-ARM/RISC-V
+  without certification
-  See Theorem `certifiec_exec_complete` in `src/lcertify/CertifyComplete.v`.
+  + Theorem `certified_exec_equivalent` in `src/lcertify/CertifyComplete.v`:

-- Promising refines Global-Promising.
+    Promising-ARM/RISC-V and Promising-ARM/RISC-V without certification are
+    equivalent.

+- Theorem 6.3: Deadlock freedom of Promising-RISC-V
-  See Theorem `certified_exec_sound` in `src/lcertify/Certify.v`.
+  + Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`:

-- Promising-RISC-V is deadlock-free.
+    Promising-RISC-V is deadlock-free.

+- Theorem 6.4: Correctness of `find_and_certify`
+  + Theorem `certified_promise_correct` in `src/lcertify/FindCertify.v`:
+    `find_and_certify` is correct.
-  See Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`.
+    * Theorem `certified_promise_sound` in `src/lcertify/FindCertify.v`:

-- The algorithm for computing promises is sound and complete.
+      Assume the thread configuration `<T, M>` is certified, and promising `p` leads to `<T', M'>`.
+Then `<T'.
+M'>` is certified if `p` is in `find_and_certify <T, M>`.
-  See Theorems `certified_promise_sound` and `certified_promise_complete` in
+    * Theorem `certified_promise_complete` in `src/lcertify/FindCertify.v`:
-  `src/lcertify/FindCertify.v`.
+      Assume the thread configuration `<T, M>` is certified, and promising `p` leads to `<T', M'>`.
+Then `p` is in `find_and_certify <T, M>` if `<T', M'>` is certified.

+- Theorem 7.1: For every Promising `tr`, there exists a trace `tr'` with same final state such that `tr'` can be split into a sequence of promise transitions followed by only non-promise transitions.
+  + Theorem `promising_to_promising_pf` in `src/promising/PtoPF.v`:
+    Promising-ARM/RISC-V refines Promising-PF, which promises all the writes at first.